catalystneuro/dan-lab-to-nwb/src/dan_lab_to_nwb/dan_lab_to_nwb_notes.md

 ## LFP
 - LFP channels are both EEG (1,2) and EMG (3,4) automatically filtered (and downsampled?) from TDT
-- filtering parameters will be shared in an image of the tdt software screen
+- filtering parameters were shared in an image of the tdt software screen
 - EEG electrodes are wires wrapped around a screw in the brain
 - EMG electrodes are wires inserted subcutaneously in the neck
+- In TDT EEG and EMG data are 2 channels each, but in the .mat files, they each only have one channel

 ## Fiber Photometry
 - 465B and 465C correspond to 2 different fibers: One in VTA and the other in PFC